-The ISI awarded our Wood County and Bear Creek solar projects Platinum Envision achievement level in April 2023 and June 2023, respectively.
+The ISI awarded seven of our solar projects Platinum Envision achievement level, the organization's highest award.
 The Platinum award recognizes these projects as leaders in sustainable infrastructure and indicates they have gone above and beyond to deliver improvements in the social, economic and environmental conditions of the communities in which they are located.
 The ISI assessed the projects' performance across a wide range of sustainable indicators including community, quality of life, management, planning, materials, energy, water, environmental impacts, emissions and resilience.
+We've submitted additional project applications for Envision verification that are currently under evaluation.